Lisboa Card: Combination Ticket

 The castle then went on to serve as a royal palace until the early 16th century with many significant events in Portuguese history taking place there, including the crowning of kings.

-Once the royal family moved out the castle fell into disrepair and it wasn’t until the 20th century that a major restoration was carried out and revived it to its former glory and turning it into the popular tourist attraction that it is today!
+Once the royal family moved out the castle fell into disrepair and it wasn’t until the 20th century that a major restoration was carried out and revived it to its former glory and turning it into the popular attraction that it is today!

 Within the castle grounds there is also an archaeological site with remnants from the Iron Age, the Moorish period, and the medieval Christian period!
-The castle has a small museum showing some of the artifacts from the site.
+The castle has a small museum showing some of the artefacts from the site.

 The castle also features beautifully landscaped gardens and courtyards, offering panoramic views of Lisbon.
+The Ulysses Tower also has the famous ‘camera obscura’, which provides a 360-degree view of the city.

-One of the main attractions of Castelo de São Jorge is the amazing view it offers over Lisbon, the Tagus River, and the surrounding areas.
+One of the main attractions of Castelo de São Jorge is the view it offers over Lisbon, the Tagus River, and the surrounding areas.
 Its especially popular at sunset for this reason.

 Elevador de Santa Justa

-Situated in the Baixa district and connects the lower streets of the Baixa area with the higher Carmo Square (Largo do Carmo).
-It was built to help residents and visitors navigate the steep incline between the Baixa and the Chiado neighbourhoods.
+The Elevador de Santa Justa, also known as the Santa Justa Lift, is the historic elevator in the heart of Lisbon in the Baixa district and connects the lower streets of the Baixa area with the higher Carmo Square (Largo do Carmo).
+It was built to help residents navigate the steep incline between the Baixa and the Chiado neighbourhoods.

 The lift was opened in 1902 and was designed by Raoul Mesnier du Ponsard, an engineer with a background in iron structures, who had been an apprentice of Gustave Eiffel (of the Eiffel Tower)!
+The elevator is 45 meters (about 147 feet) tall and was initially powered by steam but was converted to electricity in 1907.

-At the top of the lift, there is a viewing platform that offers panoramic views of Lisbon, including landmarks such as the Rossio Square, the Tagus River, and the Castle of São Jorge, which is another reason for its popularity today.
+At the top of the lift, there is a viewing platform that offers panoramic views including landmarks such as the Rossio Square, the Tagus River, and the Castle of São Jorge, which is another reason for its popularity today.

 The lift is an important part of Lisbon's heritage and was declared a ‘National Monument’ in 2002 and remains one of the city's most recognizable and photographed landmarks!